AyrA/bfc/README.md

 you can use the `Token.GetRepeated()` method to get individual tokens from a combined one.
 This means `Tokens=Tokens.SelectMany(m => m.GetRepeated())` will essentially undo most of the work the tokenizer did and will leave you with exactly as many tokens as there are individual BF instructions.
+This will not undo work done by the optimizer.

 ## Built-in Engines